rundeckpro/training-service-oriented/README.md

 ## Requirements
 To run the examples ensure you have:

-* Vagrant installed to run the VMs
+* [Vagrant](http://vagrantup.com) installed to run the VMs
 * Internet access to download needed software (automated).

-## Configuration
+## Boxes

 The vagrant config defines three VMs:

-* b2d: The "build to deployment" server running Rundeck and Jenkins.
+* b2d: The "build to deployment" server running Rundeck, Jenkins and httpd.
-* app1: The first app server running tomcats 1 and 2
+* app1: The first app server running tomcat intances 1 and 2
-* app2: The second app server running tomcats 1 and 2
+* app2: The second app server running tomcat instances 1 and 2

 ## Bootstrap